DuyguGoksu/BrainstationCapstoneProject/README.md

 **`compound:`** Compound sentiment score, calculated using the nltk.sentiment.vader package. (range: -1 to 1) - dropped for now, might add this back

 **`unique_cwc:`** Count of unique content words in each lyric, calculated using the spaCy package. - dropped for now, might add this back

+In the cleaned lyrics dataframe, I added this column which I will keep after merging with the main dataset.
+(I also created a token_count column, which I might change).

 **`language:`** Abbreviation for the dominant language in the lyrics of a given track.